|

 will enjoy researching and writing about.
 For topic ideas,

-- Search a library database called Sirs
+- Search a library database called SIRS Issues

 Researcher.
 The database offers useful links, including